Poofjunior/website/projects/delrin_desklamp/2014-07-15-delrin_desklamp.md

 ##{{ page.tagline }}

 My undergrad days were spoiled with both a wonderful machine shop and a welcoming culture of pals ready to pop the shop doors open for a fun side project.
-These days, I'm far away from a machine shop, so I took my lack of metal-working tools as a chance to build up my "vocabulary" of techniques on the other nearby machines.
+These days, I'm far away from a machine shop, so I took my lack of metal-working tools as a chance to build up a "vocabulary" of techniques with the other nearby machines.

 <center>
 <img src={{ page.top_image_link }}"